adamstallard/grunt-vows-runner/README.md

 ###Philosophy

-A test-runner shouldn't do anything other than run tests and generate a report.
-File/dir matching, file watching, coverage reporting, etc. should all be supplied by third-party tools.
+File/dir matching, file watching, coverage reporting, etc. should all be supplied by third-party tools where possible.

 Grunt is a great source of such third-party-tools.
 These are much more likely to continue development than the equivalent tools built into vows, since they are used by many other packages as well.